Overview

 Define

-My research began with interviewing 6 different educators from different school districts, and with parental and guardian consent, 12 students ranging from grades.
-As a result, discovered the following problems their students have been face when engaging with FUN HUB Practice.
+My research began with interviewing 6 different educators from different school districts, and with parental and guardian consent, 12 students ranging from grades 1-3.
+As a result, discovered the following problems their students have been facing when engaging with FUN HUB Practice.

 Many of the students found the current platform to lack entertaining elements .